OTA updates

 zigbee_ota_override_index_location: my_index.json

-Local index file is searched in the configuration directory (next to configuration.yaml).
+).
 The file name could be also a full path to the file, taking into account that host file system may not be available when running Zigbee2MQTT inside a docker container.
 Alternatively, Zigbee2MQTT supports index files located on a remote HTTP(s) server.
-In this case zigbee_ota_override_index_location key should be an URL of the index file.
+In this case zigbee_ota_override_index_location

-The override OTA index file shall have the same structure as the main index fileopen in new window.
-To create the index file it is possible to use add.jsopen in new window script (follow instructions hereopen in new window).
+The override OTA index file shall have the same structure as the main index file.
+To create the index file it is possible to use add.js script (follow instructions here).
 Correct image location and image URL as necessary.

-Firmware files can be located either on a web server, or on the local file system.
-In this case url field in the index file entry shall be either a full path to the image file, or relative to the Zigbee2MQTT configuration directory.
+field in the index file entry shall be either a full path to the image file, or relative to the Zigbee2MQTT configuration directory.
 In case of local image file, index entry can be simplified to only 'url' field.
 Other fields are still allowed, but if omitted corresponding information (firmware version, image type, manufacturer ID, etc) is read from the image file.

 [